-3. It is difficult for workers to search for specific information on a particular task if you don’t know exactly where to look (No “Ctrl-F” searches for hard copies)
+3. It is difficult for workers to search for specific information on a particular task if you don’t know exactly where to look (“Ctrl-F” searches don’t work on hard copies)

 4. Physical copies of SOPs in the F&B or construction work environment get dirty and grimy with repeated use.

 5. Adding to / Updating SOPs means another round of intensive effort to print out multiple copies for multiple outlets.

 6. Errors in (or missing out) replacing specific SOP pages means some workers may end up referring to outdated SOPs.
 This introduces risks to your business, workers and potentially to the customers too.

 In short, paper SOPs are not feasible for your business in the modern age, especially as processes continually get refined and changed in our digital economy.

 A Digital SOP framework is definitely required for your business to do well today.

 There are different tools in the market that you can use to create your digital SOPs.
 Today, we will learn how to use ArcLab, our cloud-based mobile learning SaaS platform – to create your first Digital SOP – fast & easy.

 Before crafting your SOP, it is useful to watch the task being performed by an expert or someone competent in the task.
 Write down everything they do, or better yet – take a video clip of them performing the task.